NightWolfZero/Assignments/README.md

 # Assignments
-All the assignments that Jasdhir Singh assigned and work we did in class
+All of the assignments that Jasdhir Singh assigned and work we did in class